mxy-1/nc-news/README.md

 # NC News

 ## Description
 NC News is a social news aggregation, web content rating and discussion website.
 It allows users to view, sort, rate, and comment on articles.
-The website was created using the available endpoints on News-API https://news-api-3trz.onrender.com/api.
-For more information about News-API, visit https://github.com/mxy-1/news-api/tree/main.
+The website was created using the available endpoints on NC News API https://news-api-3trz.onrender.com/api.
+For more information about NC News API, visit https://github.com/mxy-1/news-api.

 ## Usage